 To enable you to make the most of your participation in the SSE MBA program, you will be provided with readings and exercises before the program starts and before each module.
 Teachers will introduce their courses and may have pre-module exercises to guarantee a high level of interaction and all participants up to speed when they meet as a class.
 The first module is geared toward creating an effective learning environment.
 This intensive module puts every participant in a position to make the most of the MBA program.
 You meet your fellow participants and begin to discover how you can work and learn as a team.
-You are introduced to group dynamics, learning styles and study techniques.
-During this foundation week, you are also introduced to different approaches to knowledge creation, critical analysis and other tools that help you enrich your interpretive skills.
+You are introduced to learning styles.
+During this foundation week, you are also introduced to different approaches to knowledge creation, critical analysis and other tools that help you develop your interpretive skills.

 Organizations are not isolated islands.
 They operate in global society shaped by norms and assumptions.
 They are embedded in a context of laws, rules, regulations, standards, cultures, traditions and ideologies.
 To develop an organization, managers need to understand, interpret and handle relationships with customers, suppliers, employees and competitors as well as with local opinion shapers, governmental regulators, non-governmental organizations and the media.